wso2/docs-choreo-dev/en/docs/administer/configure-a-custom-domain-for-your-organization.md

     !!! info "Note"
           Here the **API** entity type refers to the Choreo component types exposed via an endpoint.
 Currently, this includes Proxy, Service and Webhook. **Web App** refers to the Web application component.

- 7. Take a look at the generated CNAME target value displayed and create a DNS record associating the CNAME target value with your DNS provider.
+ 7. Take a look at the generated CNAME target value displayed and create a DNS record associating the domain name to the CNAME target value with your DNS provider.

     ![CNAME target value](../assets/img/administer/configure-domain/cname-target-value.png)